nathanmaher41/WorkScheduler/WorkScheduler_Feature_Roadmap.md

 ## 🧪 Admin Tools & History
 - [ ] Activity/audit logs (who changed what, when)
+- [ ] See who has and hasn't seen the new schedule
 - [ ] View user schedule history
 - [ ] Export calendar as PDF or CSV
 - [ ] Backup/restore calendar state